day8/re-frame/README.md

 So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a controlled, debuggable, auditable, mockable, plugable way.

-### Then what happens?
+### A Pivot Point

-So, that 3rd domino just changed the world and, very often, one particular part of the world, namely the **app's state**.
+The world has just changed and, very often, one particular part of the world, namely the **app's state**.

 re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app.
+(Much more details later)

 When domino 3 changes this `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.